dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T1878: Marijuana as a gateway drug is a debated theory.
+### T1878: Marijuana use can lead to serious substance abuse.

 |Support|
 |---|